-- The exam shall start at 1000 hours and the candidate should report at the center atleast one hour before start of exam.
+- The exam shall start at 1000 hours and the candidate should report to the center atleast one hour before the start of the exam.

 - No candidate shall be allowed to the examination hall once the exam is started.

-- Programmable calculator, laptop, mobile phone, iPod, and any storage device/ electronic gadget are not allowed in examination hall.
+- Programmable calculators, laptops, mobile phones, iPods, and any storage device/ electronic gadget are not allowed in the examination hall.
 Only simple calculator is allowed.

 - The exam shall comprise of two parts, and held on the same day viz Part-I (02-hours) and Part-II (03 hours) with 90 minutes break.

 - Qualifying marks for each Part shall be sixty per cent.
 The candidate shall have to pass each part independently.
 If any candidate does not qualify in any Part, he shall be eligible to appear in the same part in the next three consecutive examinations.
 In case of not qualifying or not appearing in the next three consecutive examinations, the candidate shall be declared as not qualified and may appear in both parts.